 "More pupils are taking on additional responsibilities.
 For example, they are looking after the pets, and they act as ambassadors or members of the ‘sports crew’." - OFSTED 2020

-Jammie Dodgers represent this perfectly for us: the biscuit symbolises our learning behaviours and achievements across the curriculum; whilst the Jammie Dodger heart represents our values, combining to make a perfect biscuit!
-We hope that by promoting a reflective approach to personal qualities, children will develop an understanding of the importance of individual behaviour and how it helps to shape the community in which they live and work.
+You will see the Jammie Dodger symbol around CPS: the biscuit symbolises our learning behaviours and achievements across the curriculum; whilst the Jammie Dodger heart represents our values, combining to make a perfect biscuit.
 We even have a very special Jammie Dodger assembly!

 By fostering an inclusive and effective learning environment our children feel valued and nurtured.
 We care for our children as unique individuals, taking time to develop their interests, talents and personalities.
 We want children to enjoy school, feel safe, try hard and achieve success.
 Skills such as being resilient and reflective are incorporated and fostered in everyday learning challenges.